raji-mahmud-a/HTTP-from-scratch/README.md

 # HTTP-from-scratch

-A barebones HTTP/1.1 server built only with raw TCP sockets (`net` module), immplemented my own routing system No frameworks used.
+A barebones HTTP/1.1 server built only with raw TCP sockets (`net` module), implemented my own routing system No frameworks used.

 ## usage